edwyn-amador/dynamic-json-messages/README.md

 // Now you can just pass the "e._GetTemplate()" function to the "excludeTemplate" argument on the "_Run" function.
 ```
 - Merge Template: This template makes possible to programmatically merge multiple JSON keys node definitions as one.
-                  (Optional "active" property supports values as: 0 / "0" / false / 1 / "1" / true, the defined JSON keys
+                  (Optional "_active_" property supports values as: 0 / "0" / false / 1 / "1" / true, the defined JSON keys
                   are swapped after reloading the JSON file whether applies and before restarting it from the first node)
 ```javascript
 const mergeTemplate = {
   merge: [{ key: "another_JSON_key" }, { key: "conditional_JSON_key", active: new Date().getHours() < 12 }, { ... }]
 };
 ```
-> You can also generate this template by using the "_TemplateGenerator" property functions as well as its shown below.
+> You can also generate this template by using the "*_TemplateGenerator*" property functions as well as its shown below.
 ```javascript
 const m = DJM._TemplateGenerator._Merge();
 m._AddKey("another_JSON_key");